-The measures which will be expected are broadly divided between two types of schemes.

-Small scale developments and those classified as having imperceptible impact following an air quality assessment will be expected as a minimum to provide Type 1 mitigation to encourage non car travel and use of low emission vehicles.
+- 5.1.1 The measures which will be expected are broadly divided between two types of schemes. - 5.1.2 Small scale developments and those classified as having negligible impact following an air quality assessment will be expected as a minimum to provide Type 1 mitigation to encourage non car travel and use of low emission vehicles.
 Residential developments of less than 10 units would be regarded as small scale or commercial development of under 1,000 square metres floor space.

-In all other cases, mitigation to Type 1 will be expected as a minimum together with measures from Type 2 as practicable and appropriate to the scale of the scheme.
+5.1.3 In all other cases, mitigation to Type 1 will be expected as a minimum together with measures from Type 2 as practicable and appropriate to the scale of the scheme.